 - Divide the fregola and sauce between bowls, top with the clams and a little parsley.
 Serve immediately.

 Sharing as part of a fish for Good Friday-themed Fish Friday Foodies.
-Thanks to Sue from Palatable Pastime for hosting this month.
 See all the ideas:

 - Crab Deviled Eggs by Karen's Kitchen Stories